Q. Why did Freescale discontinue the M68MOD912C32 and M68DKIT912C32 ?

 Another good place to find part numbers, of course, is at www.freescale.com.
 While you're browsing through parts, don't be put off by the "not recommended for new design" status you may see on many of the parts.
 That is simply meant to encourage large-volume customers to design with the latest and greatest part.
 In reality, the typical life-span of Freescale microcontrollers is 10 to 20 years.
 Don't forget-- the 68HC11 was introduced in 1987, and is still very active today.

-Q. Do you offer custom hardware or software design services?
+Q. Do you offer custom hardware design services?

 Q. I need some minor customization on a product you make.
 Is it possible?